nehaljwani/team.exiv2.org/book/IMaEA.md

 #### The Future of Open Source

 Historically, open source was a collection of one-man projects.
 And they were of limited scope.
-I believe many of the early projects were rewrites of UNIX utilities that ran on a few operating systems.
+I believe many of the early projects were rewrites of Unix utilities that ran on a few operating systems.
 Users were expected to download the code and make the most of it.
 Before the web, contact with the author was limited.

 Things have changed.
-A library such as Exiv2 is installed on a billion machines and most users are unaware of the existance of the library on their platform.
-However the outlook view from the Captain's Bridge is of many more developers demanding help with an ever increasing number of platforms.
-And they want shorted release cycles.
+A library such as Exiv2 is installed on a billion machines and most users are unaware of the existence of the library on their platform.
+However the view from the Exiv2 Captain's Bridge is of many more developers demanding help with an ever increasing number of platforms.
+And they want shorter release cycles.
 One thing remains the same.
 The code is being maintained by one person.
 This model is broken.
 The pressure on the maintainer is growing exponentially.
 When combined with on-line abuse and criticism, the maintainer's plate is toxic.  _**Something must be done about on-line abuse.**_.

 Some projects have been able to build a business based on an open-source project.
 Examples are Consulting and Premium Support.
 I've never thought of any way to generate revenue for Exiv2.
-Occassionally, I have responded to feature requests with a business proposal to undertake the project for a fee.
+Occasionally, I have responded to feature requests from a business with a proposal to undertake as paid consultancy.
 Such proposals were silently rejected without discussion.
-So, users are happy to request a 500 hour project, however they are unwilling to discuss payment for the 500 hours.
+So, businesses are happy to request a 500 hour project, however they are unwilling to pay for the effort.

 Being retired, I can spend time almost every day dealing with Exiv2.
 However, contributors in employment have higher priorities in their life.
 When contributors are between jobs, they are even less likely to work on Exiv2.
 If the project could apply for a funding grant, contributors between jobs could be paid to develop features.